Choosing Your Surgeon

 It is imperative that your plastic surgeon is certified by the American Board of Plastic Surgery.
 This will ensure that your surgeon is highly educated and trained and met the stringent criteria American Board.
 Both cosmetic and reconstructive surgeons are grouped under the ABMS specialty board for plastic surgery.

 At Claytor/Noone Plastic Surgery, we believe in providing the highest level of care.
 That is why our surgeons are always Board Certified Plastic Surgeons.
-Dr. Claytor is certified by the American Board of Plastic Surgery, and is Fellow of the American College of Surgeons, a member of the American Society of Plastic Surgeons, and the American Society for Aesthetic Plastic Surgery.
+Dr. Claytor is certified by the American Board of Plastic Surgery, and is Fellow of the American College of Surgeons, a member of the American Society of Plastic Surgeons, and The Aesthetic Society.

 2. Professional Societies

 Another important indicator of your surgeon’s qualifications is membership in recognized professional societies.
-Check to make sure your surgeon is a member of the American Society of Plastic Surgeons (ASPS) and the American Society for Aesthetic Plastic Surgery (ASAPS).
+Check to make sure your surgeon is a member of the American Society of Plastic Surgeons (ASPS) and The Aesthetic Society (ASAPS).
 Is your surgeon a fellow of the American College of Surgeons?

-Dr. Claytor is a member of the American Society of Plastic Surgeons, The American Society for Aesthetic Plastic Surgery, and he is a Fellow of the American College of Surgeons.
+Dr. Claytor is a member of the American Society of Plastic Surgeons, The Aesthetic Society, and he is a Fellow of the American College of Surgeons.

 3. Surgical Facility Accreditation